NooneBug/obsidian_vaults/Entity_typing_sota/paper/2020 Ren - Fine-Grained Entity Typing with Hierarchical Inference.md

 The architecture is composed as follows:

--	Word-level representation: a sentence is represented though a [[Encoders - Neural Based Models - Recurrent architectures |Bi-LSTM]] with [[Encoders - Neural Based Models - Attention based architectures |self-attention]].
+-	Word-level representation: a sentence is represented though a Bi-LSTM #encoders_with_recurrent_architecture  with self-attention #encoder_with_attention .
 Mention is represented in a tricky way (*not really well explained*).
 -	Char-level representation: char embedding of the mention characters.

 Then the model [[Hierarchy Representation - 2020 Ren |represent the hierarchy internally]]